Lateral thoracic meningocele

 It's commonly associated with neurofibromatosis NF 1 (in 69% of patients) 2 or collagen disorder such as Marfan disease or less likely occurs in isolation.

-Lateral meningocele syndrome or Lehman syndrome, is characterised by multiple lateral meningoceles in the absence of neurofibromatosis or Marfan syndrome.
+Lateral meningocele syndrome or Lehman syndrome, is characterized by multiple lateral meningoceles in the absence of neurofibromatosis or Marfan syndrome.